A strategic position at the heart of Europe

-The Besançon regional and university hospital centre focuses its research work on four themes:
+The regional and university hospital in Besançon focuses its research work on 4 areas:

 - Technological innovation

-- Biotherapies: cancer immunotherapies, transplants and grafts, cell and gene therapy
+- Biotherapies: immunotherapy for cancer, transplantation and grafts, cell & genetic therapy

 - Risks and vulnerability: infectious, neuro-cardiovascular, ethics/medical progress and vulnerable populations, quality of life.